 Meanwhile, one piece of evidence — a small square of fabric cut from the Czech president’s flag — is on display on a bedroom wall almost 20,000km away in New Zealand.
 As a souvenir it’s unbeatable.

 The group’s name, Ztohoven, comes from the Czech expression “Jak z toho ven?”, which translates roughly as, “How can we get away with this?”.
-Said out loud, however, it sounds like “sto hoven”, which means “100 shits” in Czech.
+Said aloud, however, it sounds like “sto hoven”, which means “100 shits” in Czech.

 The guerrilla art group’s protest against Mr Zeman is not unique.
 In 2013 artist David Černý built a giant purple hand with an extended middle finger and mounted it on a barge in the Vltava River, where it made a super-sized rude gesture towards the president’s office across the water in Prague Castle.